ader1990/openstack-networkd/README.md

       * cloud-init version 0.7.5 does not support network_data.json
       * cloud-init rebuilds initrd on first boot
       * supports add nic
-      * kernel / udev does not support consistent network device naming (CNDN)
+      * kernel / udev does not support consistent network device naming
       * does not support remove nic (similar to Ubuntu 14.04)
       * on reboot, interfaces get renamed to the lowest number.
 Ex: if eth1 is no more, eth2 becomes eth1 on reboot.
     * CentOS 7
+      * cloud-init version 18.5 supports network_data.json
+      * cloud-init does not set DNS
+      * kernel / udev does not support consistent network device naming Linux kernel supports the feature, which is on purpose disabled from grub.
+      * supports add nic
+      * does not support remove nic
+      * on reboot, interfaces get renamed to the lowest number.
+Ex: if eth1 is no more, eth2 becomes eth1 on reboot.
+      * udev created a rule for eth0, but on hot-add it doesn't create a rule for the new nic
     * CentOS 8